12 Days of Agile Principles! Principle #9

 If you choose to do none of these things, i.e. keep tactically plopping on new functionality to your code base without attention to good design and without employing good engineering practices consistently, such as maintaining unit tests and performing peer reviews of the code and pair programming, then you are likely building up a massive ‘technical debt’ that will need to be re-paid one day.
 This will be in the shape of a big re-factoring effort or even a system re-write, thus limiting your agility.

 So re-factor early and often, create automated unit tests and ensure you employ some degree of peer review and pair programming to keep your code base nice.
-It really will make you be able to build on it faster, enhancing your agility.
+It really will enable you to build on it faster, enhancing your agility.

 Tune in again for Agile Principle #10 or join the conversation at @TheRebootCo.